Cut-Out sugar cookies are the quintessential Christmas cookie!

 Divide the dough in half, wrap in plastic wrap, and refrigerate for 2 hours.
 I normally refrigerate overnight.

-Dust a large surface with confectioners’ sugar or a floured surface, with a rolling pin roll the sugar cookie dough out and cut into desired shapes.
-I suggest a counter or heavy wood board for rolling the dough.
+Dust a large surface with confectioners’ sugar or use floured surface.
+Using a rolling pin roll the sugar cookie dough out and cut it into desired shapes.
+I suggest a counter or heavy wood board for rolling and cutting the dough.

-Bake the cookies 7-9 minutes or until just beginning to turn golden around the edges.
+Bake the cookies for 7-9 minutes or until just beginning to turn golden around the edges.
 The bake time can differ so watch closely.